 Applicants seeking grant support must complete a GLPT application form.
-Download an application form or contact Rosemary Ward to request a copy.
-The application form is available in Scottish Gaelic and English versions (Word format) and can be submitted in either language.
+Download an application form in Gàidhlig or English or contact the email address below to request a copy.
+The application form can be submitted in either Scottish Gaelic or English.
 Applications must be submitted by the stated deadline(s) to enable them to be processed in advance of the Trust meeting(s).

 In addition to a completed application form, all applicants should supply the following: